Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - Randle's Knicks average 101 possessions per game, which ranks 23rd among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are second in the league, allowing 109.8 points per game.
+- Allowing 109.8 points per contest, the Heat are the second-ranked team in the league defensively.

-- On the glass, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.
+- The Heat allow 41.9 rebounds per game, ranking sixth in the league.

 Julius Randle vs. the Heat